DO YOU QUALIFY?

 Work Credits: Earning Social Security Survivors Benefits

-Eligibility for Social Security survivors benefits is based on your loved one’s work history.
+Eligibility for Social Security survivor benefits is based on your loved one’s work history.
 He or she must have worked long enough and recently enough to qualify, and this is determined by work credits.

 What Amount of Benefits Can I Receive?